krushnayani/krushnayani/README.md

-- 👋 Hi, I’m @krushnayani
+- 👋 Hello,
-- 👀 I’m interested in AI/ML
-- 🌱 I’m Btech computer science student (junior)
+I'm a Krushnayani Patil, an undergrad student at R.C.
+Patel Institute of technology, shirpur, Majoring in Computer Enginnering.

 <!---
 krushnayani/krushnayani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.